try being vegan

 I hope this article helped expose you to some vital information, but you’ll get a lot more out of reading a book-length introduction to vegan living.
 I distilled this article from my book, The Ultimate Vegan Guide.
 Probably the most comprehensive book on the topic is Kristy Turner’s But I Could Never Go Vegan!.
 In addition to loads of great advice, Turner’s book features 125 recipes, and there is gorgeous full-color photography throughout.

 If there’s one component of vegan living that really benefits from book-length guides, it’s vegan advocacy.
-There are all sorts of techniques and possibilities for protecting animals that aren’t at all obvious.
+Many of the most powerful techniques for protecting animals aren’t at all obvious.
 Two of the best introductory titles include Striking at the Roots, and The Animal Activist’s Handbook.
 After you’ve read one of these books and you’re ready for a more advanced text, the book to read is Nick Cooney’s Change of Heart.

 Vegan Movies

-Movies are likewise an essential part of learning about food politics and vegan-oriented issues.
-The right films can acquaint you with factory farming to a degree that no book can convey.
-For this sort of thing the three films to watch are “Earthlings,” “The Ghosts In Our Machine,” and “The Cove.”
+Movies offer another excellent way to learn about food politics and vegan-oriented issues.
+The right films can expose you to factory farming with images that no book can convey.
+For this sort of thing, the three films to watch are “Earthlings,” “The Ghosts In Our Machine,” and “The Cove.”
 These films are admittedly disturbing to watch.
-But witnessing them is almost guaranteed to encourage greater commitment to your diet.
+But witnessing them is almost guaranteed to encourage a greater commitment to compassionate eating.
 They may additionally inspire a passion for doing animal protection work.

-If you’re more in the mood for a gentler introduction to the benefits of plant-based living you’ll enjoy films like “Vegucated,” “May I Be Frank,” and “Fast Food Nation.”
+If you’d prefer a gentler introduction to the benefits of plant-based living you’ll enjoy films like “Vegucated,” “May I Be Frank,” and “Fast Food Nation.”

 Moving Beyond Diet

 Many cosmetics contain animal ingredients, and most brands are also tested on animals.
-Check out our guide to animal ingredients, so you can know the most common components of cosmetics that are sourced from animals.
+Our guide to animal ingredients will inform you of the most common substances in cosmetics that are sourced from animals.
 It’s easy to find cosmetics that carry labels indicating that they were produced without animal testing.
-These brands are often found in natural food stores.
-You can also check our cosmetics guide for vegan, cruelty-free brands available for purchase from Amazon.com.
+Natural food stores carry many of these brands.
+You can also check our beauty and personal care guide for vegan, cruelty-free brands sold by Amazon.com.

-Leather, woolsilk and down are fairly easy to avoid.
-Just follow the preceding links to learn about the cruelties associated with these products, and how they can be replaced with vegan alternatives.
-Like shoes and clothing, furniture and car seats are commonly upholstered with leather.
-Happily, there’s no shortage of cars and couches that shun leather in favor of cloth upholstery.
+When it comes to clothing, leather, wool, silk and down are fairly easy to avoid.
+Just follow the preceding links to learn about the cruelties associated with these products, and the vegan alternatives that exist.

 Beginning Your Transition

-Remember that your goal here isn’t to become the most perfect vegan for a week or a month.
+Remember that your goal here need not involve becoming the world’s most perfect vegan for a week or a month.
 The whole point of trying out a vegan diet is to have an experience that can encourage meaningful and lasting change.

-So if you slip up and consume animal products, whether accidentally or deliberately, don’t beat yourself up over it.
-And certainly don’t use the transgression as an excuse to ditch your vegan lifestyle entirely.
+So if for whatever reason you consume animal products, whether accidentally or deliberately, don’t beat yourself up over it.
+And certainly don’t use the occasion as an excuse to ditch your vegan experiment entirely.
 There might be a lesson you can take away.
-Maybe you just didn’t recognize that a given food contains animal products.
+Maybe you just didn’t recognize that a given food contains animal products, or you didn’t yet know of vegan alternatives at a certain moment.
 So don’t focus on being perfect—just keep making steady progress.

 Remember that most vegans eat a vastly more diverse and interesting diet than do omnivores.
-Long-term vegans often cringe when reminiscing over the teeny variety of the foods they ate before switching their diets.
+Long-term vegans often cringe when reminiscing over the teeny variety of the foods they ate before going plant-based.

 Key Points for New Vegans

-Let’s now recap the main advice from this article.
-If you adhere to the following points you’ll have a very easy few weeks on a vegan diet.
-What’s more, you’ll be ideally positioned to continue eating vegan for decades to come.
+Let’s now recap the main advice I’ve offered.
+If you adhere to the following points you’ll have a very easy time following a vegan diet.
+What’s more, if you’re so inclined, you’ll be ideally positioned to continue eating vegan for decades to come.

-• Develop your cooking skills, and learn how to make stir-fries, soups, sandwiches, smoothies, and salads.
+- Develop your vegan cooking skills, and learn how to make stir-fries, soups, sandwiches, smoothies, and salads.

-• Pick up a couple simple everyday cookbooks like Quick-Fix Vegan and Short-Cut Vegan.
+- Pick up a couple simple everyday cookbooks like Fast Cheap Easy Vegan, and Vegan Cooking for Two.

 You now know all the basics to give a vegan diet a try.
-It’ll be easier and more fulfilling than you’ve ever imagined!
+Armed with everything you’ve just learned, it’ll be easier and more fulfilling than you’ve ever imagined!